Viewer Rating

 Princess Farah refuses to marry Sinbad until Prince Kassim, her brother, is able to give his consent.
 However, the Prince's wicked stepmother, Queen Zenobia, has changed Kassim into a baboon in order to have her own son crowned as caliph.
 Sinbad, his crew, the Princess and the transformed Prince travel to a distant land, fighting every obstacle Zenobia places in their path, to seek the advice of a legendary wise man who can possibly tell how to end the spell.

-The film is a classic fantasy adventure centered on a heroic quest to defeat an evil sorceress and restore a rightful heir to the throne.
-Its focus on apolitical themes of good versus evil and adventure, rather than modern political ideologies, leads to a neutral rating.
+This fantasy adventure film focuses on a heroic quest to defeat an evil sorceress and restore a rightful prince to his throne.
+Its themes of good versus evil and upholding traditional succession are presented as classic fantasy tropes rather than explicit political statements, resulting in a neutral ideological stance.

 This classic fantasy adventure film features a cast that aligns with traditional Hollywood casting practices of its time, without explicit efforts toward modern diversity.
 The narrative focuses on a straightforward hero's journey, presenting traditional identities in a neutral to positive light without incorporating explicit DEI themes or critiques.